Nature Names

 Celtic

-84From Old Irish meaning 'little fire' or 'bright one', associated with radiance and vitality in Celtic tradition
+84From Scottish Gaelic meaning 'little fire' or 'little flame', associated with warmth and brightness in Celtic tradition

 - Noyan